Eleme people: Society

+Okon-Esaa festival

+The Okon-Esaa festival, also known as the Yam Title Festival, is a principal tradition of the Eleme.
+Okon-Esaa was not celebrated between 1975 and 2019.
+A yam title holder in Eleme is held in higher regard and honor than other members of the community.
+Before white collar jobs and western education, yam title holders were the prominent figures in the community.
+The quantity of yams a man can plant and harvest is seen as a gauge of his strength and capability.

 Religion

 Christianity is the dominant religion in southern Nigeria and is widespread in Eleme.
 The first church in Eleme was established in the historic town of Alode in the year 1910.
 The church is known as St Stephens Anglican Church, Alode parish.
 Traditional animist beliefs are also upheld by few of the population, including those who identify themselves as Christians.
 Marriages are traditionally polygamous and commonly exogamous with both other Ogoni and non-Ogoni groups across the Niger Delta.
 While the introduction of Christianity has undoubtedly led to a greater number of monogamous marriages in the region, polygamy and Christianity do not appear to be mutually exclusive in some families.

 Language

 Eleme people speak the Eleme language.
 The language have been listed as one of the most endangered languages in Nigeria.

 This is because the vast majority of the people use English or Pidgin as their main means of communication.
 Many efforts have been made to encourage people to speak Eleme, including the publication of books in Eleme and the production of short comedy videos in Eleme known as Ekâ Eleme Ré Pé (Eleme language won't go into extinction).